 Newark Earthworks

 The Newark Earthworks are in present-day Newark and Heath within the boundary of Licking County, Ohio.
-Of this once 4-square-mile complex three portions are preserved:
+Of this once 4-square-mile complex three portions are preserved and fully open to the public:

 Square brick building centered with a paved walkway in front